5 Tips for Wearing Long Sleeve T-Shirts

 Note that prints are prohibited.
 On the contrary, it is nice to have some models like that in the closet.
 Except that detailed T-shirts are more difficult to harmonize with pants, sneakers, jacket.
 That limits your choices.
 Our text on the useful cupboard explains this idea better; it is worth looking at.

 SOME INFALLIABLE COLORS

 Since in the previous item, we talked about versatility, the same rule applies to colors.
 If you bet on neutral colors – like black, white, and gray – it will give you many possibilities for looks.
 Another option is the “false neutrals,” such as wine, navy blue, and military green.
 They are those soft and more discreet tones.

 Last but not least, it is worth remembering that the best strategy to face cold days is betting in layers.
 This way, you will always stay well warm.
 Feel free to combine your long-sleeved T-shirt with jackets in general, be it leather, jeans, or other fabrics.
 It will be very stylish.

-Oh yes, to remember: it is a little strange to be wearing a long sleeve t-shirt with shorts.
+Oh, to remember: it is a little strange wearing a long sleeve t-shirt with shorts.
 One is from the summer universe—the other, from winter.
 So always put on the look with pants, huh, gentlemen?